Jessica Simpson: 1999–2001: Breakthrough with early musical releases

 Simpson began working on her debut studio album in 1998.
-Mottola wanted Simpson to embrace an "anti-sex appeal" image while promoting the record, in contrast to those of highly successful artists Britney Spears and Christina Aguilera.
-He believed the image would make Simpson more "relatable" to listeners, therefore aiding in sales.
-Simpson went on to announce her plans to remain abstinent until marriage as a result of Mottola's decision.
-Her debut single, "I Wanna Love You Forever" (1999), was released on September 28.
-The single became a success in numerous territories, most notably reaching number three on the Billboard Hot 100 chart in the United States.
+Her debut single, "I Wanna Love You Forever", was released on September 28, 1999.
+The single became a success, reaching number three on the Billboard Hot 100 chart in the United States.
 The song earned a platinum certification from the Recording Industry Association of America (RIAA) for sales exceeding one million copies in the country.
-The album had some success in other territories as well, most notably in several European countries.

-Simpson's debut studio album, Sweet Kisses (1999), was released on November 23.
+Simpson's debut studio album, Sweet Kisses, was released on November 23, 1999.
 The album sold 65,000 copies in its first week of release, debuting at number sixty-five on the Billboard 200 chart in the United States.
-To promote the record, "Where You Are" (2000) was released as the second single from the album; Simpson's boyfriend Nick Lachey was featured on the track.
-"I Think I'm in Love with You" (2000) served as the album's third and final single and achieved success in territories such as the United States.
+The album also saw success in several European countries.
+The following year, "Where You Are" was released as the second single from the album; Simpson's boyfriend Nick Lachey was featured on the track.
+Simpson went on to announce her plans to remain abstinent until marriage.
+"I Think I'm in Love with You" served as the album's third and final single and achieved success in the United States.
 With the success of the album's third single, Sweet Kisses rose to a new peak of number twenty-five on the Billboard 200 in August 2000.
 The album sold over two million copies in the United States, earning a double platinum certification from the RIAA.
 Simpson embarked on the Heat It Up Tour with her boyfriend's band, 98 Degrees, as their opening act to promote Sweet Kisses throughout 2000.